 The Northwest School of Wooden Boatbuilding signed and returned to the Department of Education the Certification and Agreement of these awarded funds.
 The school has received $63,564 dollars of federal CARES Act funds of which the school acknowledges $31,782 will be disbursed to provide Emergency Financial Aid Grants to current students.

-As of July 27, 2020 the school has not distributed Emergency Financial Aid Grants to students.
+As of August 2, 2020 the school has dispersed $25,500 of the $31,782 the received from the Department of Education to 18 students.
 NWSWB estimates the total number of students at the institution who are or could be eligible to participate is 20 students (or 75% of current students).

 - You must be presently enrolled at the Northwest School of Wooden Boatbuilding as part of a 12-month Boatbuilding or 6-month Marine Systems program